HuandongChang/easyExp/README.md

 # easyExp
 When you analyze and visualize your experiments, are you always bored with creating nice, concise, and easy-to-understand visualizations?
-From assumption checking to effects visualizations, everything can be done in one line with easyExp, whether it's three-way ANOVA, block design, or split-plot design!
+From assumption checking to effects visualizations, everything can be done in one line with easyExp, whether it's one/two/three-way ANOVA, block design, or split-plot design!

 # Installation
 ```